 “This time, the reality check comes much shorter and you get practical, like, real quick.”

-Kit then said he and Rose have been trying to explain to their toddler that he is going to have a sibling but he "doesn't quite conceptually understand it just yet".
+The 36-year-old actor said that while he and Leslie have tried explaining to his toddler son that they will be welcoming a new baby soon, he “doesn’t quite conceptually understand it just yet”.

-He explained: "We are trying to get him ready for it and we point at Rose's belly and we say, 'Mummy's baby, mummy's baby', and he points at his tummy and goes, 'My baby, my baby.'"
+“We are trying to get him ready for it and we point at Rose’s belly and we say, ‘Mummy’s baby, mummy’s baby’, and he points at his tummy and goes, ‘My baby, my baby’,” Harington said.